telugu-boy/discord.py-self/README.rst

 A modern, easy to use, feature-rich, and async ready API wrapper for Discord's user API written in Python.

+The only change in this branch is a rename of the import to *selfcord* to make people that want to use both libs at the same time happy.

 Fork Changes
 ------------